Does not apply to sports. Team sports

 • Military sports games;

-• Mind games.
+• Intellectual games.

-Benefits of sports games
+The benefits of sports games

-Playing sports is important for improvement:
+Playing sports is important for improving:

 • Movements (walking, running, throwing, catching, balancing);